 The Company is listed on The Toronto Stock Exchange, and its shares trade as symbol III.
-At March 14, 2023, the Company had 154,871,341 common shares outstanding, and on a diluted basis 154,871,341 common shares outstanding.
+At March 14, 2023, the Company had 161,871,341 common shares outstanding, and, on a fully diluted basis, 186,159,841 common shares that are issuable on the conversion and exercise of outstanding common share purchase options and warrants.